lmouline/greycat/doc/start/temporal.md

 });
 ```

-The method *jump* can be used to resolve a node at an abritrary timepoint.
+The method *jump* can be used to resolve a node at an arbitrary time point.
 In the example above, the node *room0* is resolved at the current time.
-The last valid version of *room0*, relative to the time asked (current time) is *room0* at timepoint 0.
+The last valid version of *room0*, relative to the time asked (current time) is *room0* at time point 0.
 This version is transparently resolved.
 The graph can be freely traversed from this node and it automatically the correct versions of the traversed nodes are resolved.